Analysis of the generalised Aw-Rascle model

 \end{thm}

-\pf The approximate system \eqref{AR1_app} and \eqref{AR2_app} resembles the classical approximations used in the construction of solutions to compressible Navier-Stokes equations.
-It will therefore follow some of the fundamental arguments developed for this system, described in full details in the book of Novotn\'y and Straskraba \cite{NS}, Feireisl and Novotn\'y \cite{FN}, or finally, the pioneering work of Lions \cite{PLL}.
-The only differences in our approximation are: 1) the extra quasi-linear diffusion in the continuity equation, and 2) the additional drift term in the momentum equation instead of the pressure.
-In the proof below we will focus on explanation how to incorporate these differences in the classical proof.
+\pf The approximate system \eqref{AR1_app} and \eqref{AR2_app} is similar to the classical approximations used in the construction of solutions to compressible Navier-Stokes equations.
+Some of the basic arguments developed for this system are described in detail in the book of Novotn\'y and Straskraba \cite{ NS }, Feireisl and Novotn\'y \cite{ FN }, or in the pioneering work of Lions \cite{PLL}.
+The only differences in our approximation are 1) the additional quasi-linear diffusion in the continuity equation, and 2) the additional drift term in the momentum equation instead of the pressure.
+In the proof below we focus on explaining how to incorporate these differences in the classical proof.

-Step 1.
-We set $\vw\in C([0, T ];X_{n})$ for which we find the mapping $\vw\rightarrow \vr(\vw)$ determining the unique solution to the continuity equation.
+\textbf{Step 1.} We set $\vw\in C([0, T ];X_{n})$ for which we find the mapping $\vw\rightarrow \vr(\vw)$ determining the unique solution to the continuity equation.
 Note, that our approximation of continuity equation includes artificial linear diffusion with parameter $\ep$ as well as truncation and regularisation of nonlinear diffusion coefficient.
-This resembles approximation often used for the temperature equation in the full compressible Navier-Stokes(-Fourier) system, see Section 3.4.2 in \cite{FN}.
-To prove the existence of strong solution to this equation we use the theory of Ladyzenskaja, Solonnikov and Uralceva \cite{LSU}, which was developed not only within the framework of continuously differentiable functions but also for the Sobolev spaces.
+This resembles the approximation often used for the temperature equation in the full compressible Navier-Stokes(-Fourier) system, see Section 3.4.2 in \cite{FN}.
+To prove the existence of strong solution to this equation we use the theory of Ladyzenskaja, Solonnikov and Uralceva \cite{LSU}, developed in the framework of continuously differentiable functions, and also for the Sobolev spaces.
 For convenience, we refer the reader to the book of Novotn\'y and Feireisl \cite{FN}, where the relevant theorem has been recalled as Theorem 10.24.
 Applying this theorem, we get that \eqref{AR1_app} admits a unique classical solution $\vr=\vr_\kappa$ in the class \eqref{class_vr}.